mwdeshaw/Notable/README.md

     };
 ```

-Notes are stored in notebooks and like those on Evernote, they are in a perpetual state of editing.
+Notes are stored in notebooks and like those on Evernote, they are in a perpetual state of edit.
 Upon entering either a notebook or the notes index, the most recently updated note is mounted and ready for editing.
 This mounting is done in the notes index by means of this code:

 ```javascript
     componentDidMount() {
         this.props.fetchNotes()